DevExpress/dotnet-eud/interface-elements-for-web/articles/rich-text-editor/viewing-and-navigating/document-views.md

 ---
 # Document Views
-Use ribbon buttons contained in the **View** tab in the **Document Views** group to switch document views.
+Use ribbon buttons in **View** tab's **Document Views** group to switch document views.

 ![EUD_ASPxRichEdit_ViewTab](../../../images/img117731.png)

-The **Simple View** displays a document in the entire editing area ignoring the page layout.
+The **Simple View** displays a document in the entire editing area and ignores the page layout.
 In this mode, the editor does not split a document into pages and ignores headers, footers, and page layout settings: margins, orientation, size, columns, and breaks.

 The **Print Layout** displays a document such as it will be printed: split into pages, with headers, footers, and with applied page layout settings: margins, orientation, size, columns, and breaks.